python/cpython/Doc/library/idle.rst

    single: Python Editor
    single: Integrated Development Environment

-IDLE is the Python IDE built with the :mod:`Tkinter` GUI toolkit.
+IDLE is the Python IDE built with the :mod:`tkinter` GUI toolkit.

 IDLE has the following features:

-* coded in 100% pure Python, using the :mod:`Tkinter` GUI toolkit
+* coded in 100% pure Python, using the :mod:`tkinter` GUI toolkit

 * cross-platform: works on Windows and Unix (on Mac OS, there are currently problems with Tcl/Tk)